How does financial aid work?

-In order to receive federal, state or LRSC-sponsored aid, a student must be working towards a degree or certificate in an eligible program.
+In order to receive federal, state, or LRSC-sponsored aid, a student must be working towards a degree or certificate in an eligible program.
 Federal regulations have strict rules about awarding federal aid for repeated classes.
-Most federal aid require at least half-time active enrollment.
+Most federal aid requires at least half-time active enrollment.
 Other eligibility requirements are:

 - Demonstrate financial need for most programs

 - Have a high school diploma or a General Education Development (GED) certificate

 - Have a valid Social Security Number

 - Certify that you are not in default on a federal student loan and do not owe money on a federal student grant